fugudesign/maintenance-switch/readme.txt

 The option page allows to set which roles can bypass the maintenance mode on the frontend.
 The option page allows to set the entire HTML code used for the maintenance page.
+The option page allows to enable the theme file support, so you can create in each your themes a maintenance.php file to customize the maintenance page.

 == Installation ==